 There are 12 pairs of cranial nerves.
 These are located within the cranium or skull.
 The cranial nerves are those connected directly to the brain or brainstem and they send signals to areas of the face and eyes.
 The cranial nerves control functions such as vision, hearing, facial movement, and the actions of several of the organs in the head, chest, and abdomen.

 Cranial neuropathy occurs when a single or more of the cranial nerves becomes damaged or injured.
 Injury to these nerves can occur for a variety of reasons, the most common being diabetes.
 Cranial neuropathy is a complication typically caused by an underlying condition as well as trauma.Â

 Cranial neuropathy involves the damage or injury to any of the 12 pairs of cranial nerves, affecting the function of areas such as the face and eyes.
 Although several causes for the condition exist, diabetes is among the most common reason for cranial neuropathy to occur.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.Â

-The information herein on "Cranial Neuropathy" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Cranial Neuropathy" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-In addition, we provide copies of supporting research studies available to regulatory boards and the public upon request.
+We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.

 We are here to help you and your family.